amanda-forrester/ukulele-next/README.md

 ## Usage

-Input a chord and it will search the Postgres database for songs that contain that chord.
+Input a chord and it will search the Supabase database for songs that contain that chord.
 It will return song names with links to the music.

 ## Tech Stack